iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 [stage plots](#stage-plots), these definitions let you overlay plots from different data sources, for example training vs. test results (on the current project version).
 Conversely, you can create multiple plots from a single source file.
-You can also use any plot file in the project, regardless of whether it's a stage outputs.
+You can also use any plots file in the project, regardless of whether it's a stage outputs.
 This creates a separation between visualization and outputs.

 In order to define the plot users need to provide data and an optional